William-King977/Tawe-Lib/README.md

 # Data Structures
 - Each data class is stored in Array Lists, with the exception of both User classes.
 - Both Users and Librarians are stored in Linked Hashmaps, with the key being their username.

+# Video Demonstration
+A short demo video that demonstrates all of the features: https://youtu.be/3TyYubX-mis